Born July 25, 1919. In June '41, graduated from Univ of Pittsburgh with BS in Aeronautical

 Hamilton Laing.
 Landed with propeller out and low on gas.
 With the help of natives

-he returned unharmed to base at Laloki (14 Mile Drome).
+he returned unharmed to base at 14 Mile Drome (Schwimmer).
 Dunbar was assigned another

 P-38, #37 and continued missions.
 On Nov 7, 1943, another new pilot,

-as Dunbar departed on a leave to Sydney.
-Al Quinones was shot down from the middle
+as Dunbar departed for leave to Sydney.
+That mission, Quinones was shot down from the middle

-of the formation, bailed out and became a POW at Rabaul and survived the war.
+of the formation, bailed out and became a Prisoner Of War (POW) at Rabaul and survived captivity.

 Remainder of the War